gasymovrv/money-manager/readme.md

 ### Backend
 + Java 17, Spring Boot 2.6.2
-+ Authentication with Google OAuth2
++ Authentication with Google OAuth2 by JWT
-+ Application has made as a REST API but with session
++ Application has made as a stateless RESTful API
 + Built frontend is in jar resources, single html page will be opened by Spring MVC (spring-boot-starter-web)
 + There are 2 mode:
   + server app - deployable from GitHub application, user data stores in dedicated postgresql database